 In the very excellent design and finish of the apparatus we see the familiar determination of the Kodak makers to produce always the best type of a given article.
 The Vest Pocket Kodak, though taking a very small picture, is nevertheless a thoroughly reliable instrument, and not at all dear at its price of £1 10s (£1.50).

 Up to this time, films had been identified by the type of camera they fitted.
 To simplify things, a consecutive numbering system, starting from 101, was adopted, with numbers allocated in the order in which the various film sizes first appeared.
 Film for the VPK was the 27th roll film format to be produced and became 127 film.
-A very popular film format for many years, Kodak only stopped producing 127 film in 1995.
+It was a very popular film format for many years; Kodak only stopped producing 127 film in 1995.

 In 1915, the ‘Autographic’ Vest Pocket Kodak was introduced.

 In 1913 an American inventor, Henry Gaisman, had taken out a series of patents for a roll film with a thin carbon-paper-like tissue between the film and the backing paper.
 A small flap in the camera back could be opened to uncover the backing paper.
 Pressure from a metal stylus caused the backing paper to become transparent, exposing the film.
 With autographic film, photographers could ‘write’ information on their negatives that would then appear on their finished prints.

 Kodak bought Gaisman’s patent rights for the then-enormous sum of $300,000 and the entire range of folding Kodak cameras, including the VPK, were subsequently redesigned to use autographic film.